 Arctic Oil, Arctic Refuge (ANWR).
 The future of the rich biological resources, wilderness values, and energy potential of northeastern Alaska has been debated in Congress for more than 40 years.
-The question for Congress is whether to open a portion of what is now the Arctic National Wildlife Refuge (ANWR) to allow the development of potentially the richest onshore source of oil remaining in the United States, and if so under what restrictions.
-Alternatively, Congress might choose to further protect the refuge's biological and wilderness resources through statutory wilderness designation, or to maintain the current status of the area.
-Under current law, unless Congress chooses to act, the entire refuge will remain closed to development under provisions of the 1980 Alaska National Interest Lands Conservation Act.
-The 109th Congress rejected the inclusion of ANWR development legislation in omnibus energy legislation.
-The most commonly discussed scenario for the remainder of the 109th Congress is incorporation of an ANWR development title in a budget reconciliation package, which could help avoid a filibuster by opponents in the Senate.
+The question for Congress is whether to open a portion of what is now the Arctic National Wildlife Refuge (ANWR) to allow the development of potentially the richest onshore source of oil remaining in the United States, and if so, under what restrictions.
+Alternatively, Congress might choose to further protect the refuge's biological and wilderness resources through a statutory wilderness designation, or to maintain the current status of the area.
+Unless Congress chooses to act, the entire refuge will remain closed to development under provisions of the 1980 Alaska National Interest Lands Conservation Act (P.L.
+96-487).
+The 109th Congress rejected inclusion of ANWR development in omnibus energy legislation, but the House approved a separate bill to open the Refuge to development.
+A commonly discussed scenario for the remainder of the 109th Congress is incorporation of an ANWR development title in a budget reconciliation package, which could help avoid a filibuster by Senate opponents of opening ANWR.